 - All relevant Obstetrics and Gynaecology NICE guidelines

 - Recent TOG articles from the previous four years

-For some specialist areas without specific guidelines such as gynaecological oncology, we recommend using the RCOG StratOG modules.
+For some specialist areas without specific guidelines, we recommend using the RCOG StratOG modules.
 It may be helpful to have a reference textbook for some aspects of the curriculum.
 We recommend the following:

 - Sexual and Reproductive Health at a Glance – C. Melville (2015)